german-gonzalez/networkingworkshop/Lab4Instructions.md

 * in Systems Manager -> Managed Instances, you can see the instance that was created, listed as being managed.

 * connect into each the new instance in us-east-1 via Systems Manager -> Session Manager, and try and ping all the others, as well as checking Internet access via the NAT instance.
 To do this, issue the command `curl amazon.co.uk` in Linux.
-Use the provided spreadsheet to record your results.
+Use the provided [testing matrix](https://www.networking-workshop.com/#/testingmatrix) to record your results.

 The instance should not be able to reach any others, nor communicate with the Internet.